linrongbin16/lin.vim/README.md

 File explorer is supported by [fern.vim](https://github.com/lambdalisue/fern.vim) (switched to [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua) on neovim 0.6+), you could use key mappings on the file explorer left side:

-Transfer and Open Files:
+Navigation:

-- `h` 🄽 - leave or collapse directory.
+- `h` 🄽 - collapse directory.
 - `l` 🄽 - open or expand directory.
 - `<CR>` 🄽 - open file or cd into directory.
 - `<BS>` 🄽 - leave directory and goto upper directory.